Electric vehicle: Infrastructure management

+Policy mandates are driving targeted deployment to alleviate infrastructure pressure.
+The US has announced subsidies to expand convenient charging, and countries like India have set requirements for installing chargers every 25 km along major highways.
+Logistical hurdles regarding charge times are being addressed by rapid advancements in charging technology.
+Commercially available DC fast charging stations currently deliver 250-350 kW, and regulatory frameworks, such as the EU's Alternative Fuels Infrastructure Regulation (AFIR), are preparing for the eventual commercialization of 1 MW charging stations.
+The transition to 1 MW charging, however, requires significant investment in both installation and grid upgrades.

 Stabilization of the grid

-Since EVs can be plugged into the electric grid when not in use, there is a potential for battery-powered vehicles to cut the demand for electricity by feeding electricity into the grid from their batteries during peak use periods (such as mid-afternoon air conditioning use) while doing most of their charging at night, when there is unused generating capacity.
+Since EVs can be plugged into the electric grid when not in use, battery-powered vehicles could reduce the need for dispatchable generation by feeding electricity into the grid from their batteries during periods of high demand and low supply (such as just after sunset) while doing most of their charging at night or midday, when there is unused generating capacity.
 This vehicle-to-grid (V2G) connection has the potential to reduce the need for new power plants, as long as vehicle owners do not mind reducing the life of their batteries, by being drained by the power company during peak demand.
 Electric vehicle parking lots can provide demand response.

-Furthermore, current electricity infrastructure may need to cope with increasing shares of variable-output power sources such as wind and solar.
+Current electricity infrastructure may need to cope with increasing shares of variable-output power sources such as wind and solar.
 This variability could be addressed by adjusting the speed at which EV batteries are charged, or possibly even discharged.

 Some concepts see battery exchanges and battery charging stations, much like gas/petrol stations today.
 These will require enormous storage and charging potentials, which could be manipulated to vary the rate of charging, and to output power during shortage periods, much as diesel generators are used for short periods to stabilize some national grids.